Tarmo27/holbertonschool-shell/README.md

-Shell, basics
+Shell, permission
-Create different directory for the write scriptes and give autorisation of the utilisator.
+create to script for the path automatic for the facility